opeoje91/Final_Project_10_UTA_old/README.md

 ## Overview

 As mentioned, we are using Apple, Inc's data set that consists of daily stock prices from 1980 - 2020.
 This data set is being analyzed by changes in open, close, high, and low prices on a daily base.
 Each of these changes are to be analyzed in their own separate databases where they will be analyzed against seasons and quarters.
-The following information will explain our plan from raw data to machine learning model in effort to predict what seasons and quarters produce the most gains and losses of a stock.
+The following information will explain our plan from the raw data to machine learning model in effort to predict what seasons and quarters produce the most gains and losses of a stock.
 The following will be covered in this section:

 - Database Mockup
 - Machine Learning Mockup